peteamiri/Tutorials/Cloud Computing/AWS/Development/README.md

 	* Roles Defines a set of permissions assumed by users or systems
 	* Policies defiends sets of permissions that can be associated with users, groups, or roles.

 * A user, group, or Role may have more than one policies attached to them.

+* IAM Characteristics
+	* IAM allows life-cycle management of users, groups, and policies,
+	* IAM provides template policies to ease the process
+	* IAM allows password policies (what and when)
+	* New Users by default have no access to any resource, they access has to be granted
+	* Always Create a MultiFactor Authantication on the root account, it is very important

 * Policies are composed of series of key value pairs as shown below:
 	* Version